-The Association's investments consist primarily of Rural America Bonds (RABs), which are private placement securities purchased under the Mission Related Investment (MRI) program approved by the FCA.
+The Association may hold investments that consist primarily of Rural America Bonds (RABs), which are private placement securities purchased under the Mission Related Investment (MRI) program approved by the FCA.
 In its Conditions of Approval for the program, the FCA generally considers an RAB ineligible if its investment rating, based on the internal 14-point risk rating scale used to also grade loans, falls below 9 and requires System institutions to provide notification to the FCA when a security becomes ineligible.
-Any other bonds purchased under the MRI program, approved on a case-by-case basis by FCA, may have different eligibility requirements.
-At December 31, 2018, the Association held no RABs whose credit quality had deteriorated beyond the program limits.
+Any other bonds purchased under the MRI program, approved on a case-by-case basis by the FCA, may have different eligibility requirements.
+At December 31, 2019, the Association held no RABs whose credit quality had deteriorated beyond the program limits.

 A summary of the amortized cost and fair value of investment securities held-to-maturity follows.
-The Association held no investment securities at December 31, 2018.
+The Association held no investments in debt securities at December 31, 2019 or 2018.